KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 ### 1 Attack Surface Reduction (ASR)

-ASR is the first line of defense in the world of MDE.
-ASR, as its name suggests, applies a series of security configurations and protections which aim at minimizing the potential entry points for attackers.
+ASR is the **first line** of defense in the world of MDE.
+ASR, as its name suggests, applies a series of security configurations and protections which aim at **minimizing the potential entry points for attackers**.
 This is done by blocking different series of actions which are known to be frequently used by attacks, but rarely used for legitimate purposes.

 #### 1.1 Attack Surface Reduction Rules

 ASR Rules is one of the protection measures included under ASR.
-These protect against common malware behaviors and risk application actions.
+These **protect against common malware behaviors and risky application actions**.
 The ASR Rules can be separeted in a few different categories based on what protection they provide, and they are the following:

 |Polymorphic threats|Lateral movement & credential theft|Productivity apps rules|Email rules|Script rules|Misc rules|
 |:-:|:-:|:-:|:-:|:-:|:-:|